Buxom Models Ashley Graham & Tabria Majors Make A Splash In ‘Twinning’ Throwback Bikini Photo

 “Babes galore,” was a second reply, followed by a heart-eyes emoji.

 As per usual, Ashley slayed the beach-babe look in the revealing bikini.
-The 31-year-old hottie, who is currently pregnant with her first child, put her curvaceous bikini bod on display in the sexy yet elegant two-piece.
+The 31-year-old hottie, who is currently pregnant with her first child, put her curvaceous bikini bod on display in the sexy, yet elegant two-piece.

-In classic Ashley Graham style, the leading body-positivity advocate – who famously became the first plus-size model to grace the cover of Sports Illustrated: Swimsuit Edition in 2016 – proudly showed off her bountiful curves in the daring swimsuit.
+In classic Ashley Graham style, the leading body-positivity advocate, who famously became the first plus-size model to grace the cover of Sports Illustrated: Swimsuit Edition in 2016, proudly showed off her bountiful curves in the daring swimsuit.
 To better showcase the eye-catching two-piece, the brunette bombshell struck a sultry pose, parting her legs in a provocative posture that emphasized her strong thighs.
 At the same time, she bared her deep cleavage in the minuscule ensemble, showing a great expanse of bronzed, glistening skin.

 While Ashley was certainly a sight to behold, fellow Sports Illustrated swimsuit model Tabria Majors looked equally astounding in the tiny string bikini.
 The 28-year-old stunner flashed her generous decolletage in the saucy bathing suit, nearly spilling out of the skimpy triangle top.
 The bubbly model flaunted her killer curves with utmost confidence and a heavy dose of sex appeal, giving fans a glimpse of her cheeky hip tattoo.

 This is not the first time that Ashley and Tabria have showcased this particular look on Instagram.
-As many fans will remember, Ashley originally debuted the white string bikini last August, when she posted a different snap from the same photo shoot.
+As many fans will remember, Ashley originally debuted the white string bikini last August, when she posted a different snap from the same photoshoot.

-As expected, Instagram was all over the newly-released pic.
+As expected, Instagram was all over the newly released pic.

 “Body goals right there!!!!” one Instagram user commented under the steamy bikini shot.